versatiles-org/versatiles-documentation/compendium/showcases.md

 # Showcases

-Here is a collection of showcases using VersaTiles:
+Here is a collection of projects and applications using VersaTiles:

 <Showcases />